- What is the Humane Society of the United States’ Animal Rescue Team?

 - How can I volunteer?

-The Animal Rescue Team (ART) is highly trained and ready to deploy at a moment’s notice.
-During natural disasters, the team works with local agencies on pre-storm transports, developing pet-friendly evacuation plans, securing food and other resources and emergency field rescue for animals caught in harm’s way.
+The Animal Rescue Team is highly trained and ready to deploy at a moment’s notice.
+Before and after disasters, the team works with local agencies on pre-storm preparations, developing pet-friendly evacuation plans, securing food and other resources and emergency field rescue for animals caught in harm’s way.

 For both cruelty and disasters, it’s important to note that we always work in partnership with an emergency management official, law enforcement or animal services.
 We must receive an official request from the appropriate agency in order to deploy to a case or disaster.